luerhard/chapter_regression_and_artifical/main.md

 **sum**, **2969**, **2463**, **5432**
 ```

-From this data, an accuracy of 68.85\%, recall of .7743, precision of .6923, and a resulting F1-score of .731 can be computed.\todo{interpret / Überleitung}
+From this data, an accuracy of 68.85\%, recall of .7743, precision of .6923, and a resulting F1-score of .731 can be computed.
+These numbers will be compared to the alternative [!ml] models below.

 ## Penalized Regression